 Media and culture in modern societies

-This course is a response to the “cultural shift” taken place in societies and social sciences in the past century.
-The “cultural shift” points to the increasing centrality of media and culture in social life and in approaches to understanding modern societies.
-This shift is revealed in momentous changes such as the globalization of cultural and creative industries and the expansion of media and communication technologies.
-There is now a quest to understand the evolution of social life by examining not only what culture is but also what culture does.
-This understanding of cultural practices and collective representations, circulated primarily through media nowadays, is valuable in and of itself as our social life has fundamentally transformed, from the acts on selves to mutation of bodies.
+This course is a response to the ‘cultural shift’ taking place in society and social sciences in the last two decades.
+The ‘cultural shift’ points to the increasing centrality of media and culture in social life and in approaches to understanding social life.
+This shift is revealed in the momentous changes like globalisation of consumer and cultural industries, and the expansion of media and communication technologies in modern societies.
+There is now a quest to understand social life that is more about what culture does rather than what culture is.
+This understanding of cultural practices and collective representations, nowadays fundament ally circulated through the media, is valuable in and of itself as everyday life has fundamentally transformed, from the acts on selves to mutation of bodies.

 Course learning outcomes

-On completing this course, you should be able to
+On completing the course, students should be able to:

-- Acquire intellectual and research skills to analyze the changing role of media and culture in modern societies.
+- Understand the contexts and paths of the development of media and culture in modern societies.
+(PLO1, 2, 4, 5)

 Course co-ordinator and teachers